47B Mixture-of-Experts Beats 671B Dense Models on Chinese Medical Examinations: Methodology

-Our benchmark dataset comprises 2,800 single-choice questions sourced from official Chinese medical licensing examinations, structured to ensure comprehensive coverage across medical specialties and professional levels with balanced representation.
-The distribution follows a matrix design spanning seven medical specialties (Cardiovascular, Gastroenterology, Hematology, Infectious Diseases, Nephrology, Neurology, and Respiratory Medicine) crossed with two professional levels (Attending Physician and Senior Physician).
-Each question follows a standardized format consisting of a clinical scenario or theoretical premise, typically ranging from 50 to 200 Chinese characters, accompanied by four to five mutually exclusive answer options with a single verified correct answer.
+We construct a benchmark dataset consisting of 2,800 single-choice questions sourced from official Chinese medical licensing examinations.
+The dataset is designed to ensure comprehensive and balanced coverage across both medical specialties and professional seniority levels.
+Specifically, questions are organized according to a matrix spanning seven medical specialties—Cardiovascular, Gastroenterology, Hematology, Infectious Diseases, Nephrology, Neurology, and Respiratory Medicine—and two professional levels: Attending Physician and Senior Physician.

+Each question follows a standardized examination format, consisting of a clinical scenario or theoretical premise typically ranging from 50 to 200 Chinese characters, followed by four to five mutually exclusive answer options with a single verified correct answer.
 This structure mirrors real-world medical licensing examinations and ensures consistency across specialties and difficulty levels.